yiyuma/technical-tutorials/Spring/Hibernate.md

 **Jakarta Pesistence API (JPA)** is a Standard JAVA API for Object-to-Relational Mapping.
 It is only a specification
 - defines a set of interface
-- requires an inplementation to be useable.
+- requires an implementation to be useable.

 **Hibernate** is a framework for persisting / saving Java objects in a database.
 Hibernate provides the Object-to-Relational Mapping (ORM).
 It is an implementation of JPA.